Lawyer for homeless man: $400K in donations is all gone

 - Trump attacks Sessions, suggests DOJ hurt GOP in midterms

-McClure set the page up to give back to Bobbitt, who helped her when she ran out of gas on an Interstate 95 exit ramp late one night.
+McClure set the page up to give back to Bobbitt, a Marine veteran who helped her when she ran out of gas on an Interstate 95 exit ramp late one night.
 It raised more than $400,000 from more than 14,000 people.

+Bobbitt walked a few blocks to buy McClure gas.
+She didn’t have money to repay him at the time, but sought him out days later to give him the money, and visited him a few more times to bring food and water.
+They later appeared on shows like “Good Morning America” and were interviewed by the BBC.

-The relationship has since gone sour.
+The relationship has since deteriorated.

+McClure and D’Amico have repeatedly denied any wrongdoing or misusing any of the money.
+D’Amico has told the Philadelphia Inquirer he spent $500 of the GoFundMe money to gamble because he didn’t have his casino card one night, but said he repaid it with his winnings.

+D’Amico has said Bobbitt spent $25,000 in less than two weeks in December on drugs, in addition to paying overdue legal bills and sending money to his family.